josdejong/mathjs/README.md

    a string representation of the value.
  - `get(index)`
    Get a subselection of the selectors value.
-Only applicable when the value has a method get, for example when value is a Matrix or Array.
+Only applicable when the value has a function get, for example when value is a Matrix or Array.
  - `set(index, replacement)`
    Replace a subselection of the selectors value.
-Only applicable when the value has a method get, for example when value is a Matrix or Array.
+Only applicable when the value has a function get, for example when value is a Matrix or Array.